tetsushijp/AEP-Hands-on-Labs/labs/fsi/unlinked_fsi.md

 List of Unlinked Profiles
 ========================================

-In the API lab, you will be linking these values together

 | Attendee #     | crmid  | email  |
 |------------|---|---|
 | attendee 001 | crmid:4842116368 | boilerman1813@live.com |